 How Investments Work

-An investment can yield two different kinds of returns—income and capital gains.
+An investment can yield two different kinds of returns, or profits,—income and capital gains.

 Income is the regular cash flow your investment produces.

-Capital gains is your investment’s increase in value over time.
+Capital gains is the increase in value of the investment over time.
 Capital, when referring to financial investments, means money.
 So a capital gain is a gain (or increase) in your money (which is the amount you invested).
 Of course, you can also experience a capital loss, which is a loss of some or all of your invested money.
 That’s the risk of investing.

 For simplicity, let’s say you decided to invest in an apple orchard.
 To start, you might buy a young apple tree.
 How would this apple tree produce income and capital gains?

 The tree would likely produce apples each year which you would then harvest and sell for income—annual cash flow you receive while keeping the tree.

 As the years go by, hopefully your apple tree itself will grow; and as it grows, it’ll increase in value.
 In the future, you might sell the tree for a profit.
 The profit you make when you sell an asset (in this case the tree) at an increased value, is a capital gain.

 Of course, when you buy an asset like an apple tree (or a stock, bond, real estate, etc.), you take the chance that it might decrease in value, and you could lose part or all of your investment.
 If the tree produced no apples, then you wouldn’t have any income.
 If the tree became diseased and died, then you could lose your initial investment, the money you put into it—that’s a capital loss.